 Prompt 1: Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
 If this sounds like you, then please share your story.

-Under the blazing sun in Oman, I am greeted with blasts of scorching heat.
+Under the blazing sun in Oman, I was greeted with blasts of scorching heat.
 Sweat leaked from my head and sizzled as it collided with the asphalt road.
-Out of the corner of my eye, I see a thin figure and I turn to see a malnourished dog limping down the road.
+Out of the corner of my eye, I see a thin figure.
+I turn to see a malnourished dog limping down the road.
 Its hunger was apparent from its rib cage protruding out of its body.
 Its crusted tongue dangled from its withered mouth.
 “Should I give it food?”
 I thought.
-But before I could even attempt to move, the stray dog became aware of my presence and bolted out of sight.
+But before I could attempt to move, the stray dog became aware of my presence and bolted out of sight.
 The reality set in that I was unable to help and my heart sank.
 If only I could do something to help them…

 Stray animals will travel long distances to scavenge for food.
-Unfortunately, they will go so far as to venture into the city where the consequences can be fatal since they will get shot by the police.
-If I really wanted to help these animals, I should tackle the problem of scarce food sources because it is the driving factor to them traveling great distances.
+Unfortunately, they will go so far as to venture into the city where the consequences can be fatal, since they will get shot by the police.
+If I really wanted to help these animals, I should tackle the problem of scarce food sources because it was the driving factor to them traveling great distances.

-After brainstorming, I opted to build an automatic animal feeder because it could feed strays whilst eliminating human presence so they do not feel threatened.
-This is vital considering their poor treatment from residents.
+After brainstorming, I opted to build an automatic animal feeder because it would feed strays whilst eliminating human presence so they do not feel threatened.
+This was vital considering their poor treatment from residents.
 It was also the most practical option because it would lead them away from the city.
-I felt like I finally found a purpose because my engineering skills can be harnessed to help countless lives.
+I felt like I finally found a purpose because my engineering skills could be harnessed to help countless lives.

 The first prototype I constructed was a feeder with a plywood base and a remote food dispensation feature.
-It takes advantage of the abundant sunlight in Oman through the use of a solar panel.
-When it was completed, I started to question myself on whether the machine was operating at its full potential because it only dispensed a small amount of food distributed in a small area.
+It took advantage of the abundant sunlight in Oman through the use of a solar panel.
+When it was completed, I started to question whether the machine was operating at its full potential because it only dispensed a small amount of food distributed in a small area.

 Days later, I saw a post from BAWABALI, one of the biggest animal rescue shelters in Indonesia.
 It was about people helping stray animals and I witnessed how hard they worked.
-I thought this was a good opportunity for me because I was going back to Indonesia in the summer.
-Therefore, I got in contact with them and, with their guidance, I developed a plan to build a new prototype for their main shelter.
+I thought it would be a good opportunity for me because I was going back to Indonesia in the summer.
+I got in contact with them and, with their guidance, I developed a plan to build a new prototype for their main shelter.

 During my time in Indonesia, I designed the second prototype using computer aided design.
 I followed up on their advice of incorporating a more rectangular shape for stability and increased the food capacity.
 I showed them my latest design and they were able to visualize the best place for the feeder.
 After receiving their approval, I started building.

-After days of struggling, the whirring of motors and the clanging of food pellets against the metal bowl echoed through the night.
-It could only mean one thing: the feeder is functioning.
+Days of struggling followed, the whirring of motors and the clanging of food pellets against the metal bowl echoing through the night.
+It could only mean one thing: the feeder was functioning.
 Bursting with joy, I observed the machine operate expeditiously.
-The upgrades enhanced the feeder so the staff can benefit from not having to refill it often.
-I was proud that I completed it yet anxious to see how the stray animals would react.
+The upgrades had enhanced the feeder so the staff could benefit from not having to refill it often.
+I was proud that I completed it, yet anxious to see how the stray animals would react.